Recruiting

 Newmark J-Corps Summer Internships

-The Newmark J-School partners with employers to create exclusive internships for our talented graduate students in newsrooms across the country and abroad.
+The Newmark J-School requires every student to complete a summer internship to graduate.
+Each year, we partner with employers to create exclusive summer internship opportunities for our talented students in media organizations in New York City, across the U.S., and abroad.

 Post-graduate Opportunities

-We partner with media organizations like The Marshall Project and PBS/FRONTLINE to create paid post-graduate fellowships.
+We partner with media organizations like PBS/FRONTLINE to create paid post-graduate fellowships for our talented recent graduates.

 Studio-shot